jobial-io/scase/README.md

 **Scase**, being a thin and lightweight layer, typically adds negligible overhead to the underlying runtime.
 The performance characteristics are mainly determined by the deployment platform and the pluggable effect type, as well as the application code.

-## Java support

-A **Scase** client can be seamlessly used in Java using the Java-friendly client extension.
-Here is how you can create a Java client for an existing service configuration:

-...

-Of course, any third party client can talk to a **Scase** service and vice versa, a Scase client can call a non-Scase service.